haryoa/stif-indonesia/README.md

 git clone https://github.com/haryoa/stif-indonesia.git
 ```

 Then run the MOSES downloader.
-We use .sh, so use a CLI applications that can execute it.
+We use .sh, so use a CLI application that can execute it.
 On the root project folder directory, do:

 ```bash
 bash scripts/download_moses.sh
 ```

-The script will download the moses toolkit and extract it by itself.
+The script will download the Moses toolkit and extract it by itself.

 ### Run Supervised Experiments